AhmadNaseem06/Data-Structure-Project-Open-GL-Tower-Of-Hanoi/README.md

 You can play game with three keys (1 , 2.
 3)
 Press '1', '2', or '3' to select the source rod (rods 1, 2, or 3, respectively).
 Press '1', '2', or '3' again to select the destination rod for the move.

+#  Requirments
+Visual Studio 2022
+Open GL installed

+# I have used nupengl.core package which contains necessary libraries to run open gl
+To install this package go to the tools section in Top bar of visual studio.
+Then hover over the nuget package manager option and click on package manager console.
+Run the command Install-Package nupengl.core in console .
+It will install all packages autoamtically.